 What is BRA Day?

-I had the honor to be interviewed by Plastic Surgery News in their annual Breast Reconstruction Supplement to discuss these important issues about choice, and decision making, and highlight our incredible #CancerlandxAO New York Fashion Week show EXPOSED.
-We put 16 courageous individuals on the runway to show the world what breast cancer really looks like....with or without breasts.
+I had the honor to be interviewed by Plastic Surgery News in their annual Breast Reconstruction Supplement to discuss these important issues about choice and decision making.
+I also got to highlight our incredible #CancerlandxAO New York Fashion Week show EXPOSED.
+We put 16 courageous individuals on the runway to show the world what breast cancer really looks like … with or without breasts.
 We are complete, we are proud, and we will stand tall together, as a united front, as we conquer this disease once and for all.
-It is with heavy hearts, we have already said goodbye to two of the #Magnificent16 already this year, as a result of metastatic breast cancer.
+It is with heavy hearts that we have already said goodbye to two of the #Magnificent16, as a result of metastatic breast cancer.

-So to say I am humbled to stand next to so many supporters of AnaOno in the plastic surgery community, is not even touching on how incredibly thankful I am.
-Thankful that they not only continue to find innovative, and alternative options, and not just to reconstruct a breast that was ravaged by cancer, but also to find ways to keep us in tact, without having to lose a vital piece of our sexuality and identity.
+So to say I am humbled to stand next to so many supporters of AnaOno in the plastic surgery community is not even touching on how incredibly thankful I am.
+I'm thankful that they not only continue to find innovative and alternative options, not just to reconstruct a breast that was ravaged by cancer, but also to find ways to keep us intact, without having to lose a vital piece of our sexuality and identity.